ainc/awesomeincu-2015/_courses/bootcamp.md

 press_footer: true
 ---

 ## Learn to code in 12 weeks, get a job as a web developer.
-Guaranteed.

 The Web Developer Bootcamp is a 12-week, full-time training program for aspiring software developers.
 We've worked with companies throughout the region to design a curriculum to prepare you to dive into a career in software development.
 This intense training program is designed to quickly take you from the basics of programming to a level of competency in building modern web applications.
 With over 500 hours of hands-on training, you'll gain experience while building 10+ projects using HTML, CSS, JavaScript, jQuery, AngularJS, AWS, GitHub, Agile, and more.